 …of the 39,000 capsules produced worldwide every minute, 29,000 of them end up in landfills.Wirecutter

 Nespresso’s aluminum capsules need to be mailed back to the company for recycling, while Keurig K-Cups have to be manually emptied of grounds, then separated into their aluminum and plastic parts before they can be responsibly disposed of.

 For those that already own a capsule machine but want to reduce their waste, both Nespresso and Keurig offer reusable capsules.
 These are plastic or metal capsules that can be refilled with your own coffee grounds, though they aren’t compatible with all models.

 The paper filter used on ESE pods is biodegradable, so these single serve options can be added to your compost – it’s one of their selling points.
 What’s not usually pointed out, however, is that to keep the coffee as fresh as possible, many brands of coffee pods are individually wrapped in plastic.

-One of the advantages of single serve coffee makers is that they tend to be more compact than those that brew carafes.
+One of the advantages of single serve coffee makers is that they tend to be more compact than those that brew full carafes or those with dual functionality.
 This is helpful for use in small kitchens, or even just for people that don’t want to dedicate much counter space to their brewing.

 These coffee makers are all designed to brew one cup at a time, but that doesn’t mean they’re designed in the same way.
 The smallest will have a reservoir that only fits enough water for one coffee.
 This makes them extra compact, but the downside is that you’ll need to refill it before each brew.
 If you prefer not to refill every day, you can sacrifice a smaller footprint for a more generous water tank.